rax-incubate/gcp-image-processing-example-app/Readme.md

 ## Extract sentiment

 Similar to the syntax service, this service uses the NLP API to extract sentiment from the extracted text.
-The sentiment score and magnitude for all the text is then passed to a pub/sub topic for data entry.
+The sentiment score and magnitude for all the text are then passed to a pub/sub topic for data entry.

   * Update `env.yaml` with the right values.
 Leave DEBUGX to 1 for additional logging.
 View the env.yaml to make sure this formatted correctly.
     ```